The South Is My Country: First edition

 On 1 October 2016, Plebisul - an unofficial referendum - was held.
 Voters were asked if they wanted to secede from Brazil, forming a new country with the three states.
 A total of 616,917 votes (which represents less than 3% the number of registered voters in these states) were counted according to the organizers of the ballot, 95% voting yes.
 They were hoping to reach up to a million votes throughout the three Brazilian states.

 Second edition

 In 2017, a second edition of the referendum was announced, to be held on 7 October of the same year.
 The edition had an estimated cost of R$ 25,000.
 The participation target was set to the same as the previous referendum - 1 million voters.

 In its second edition, the organizers also collected signatures for a popular initiative bill to hold an official referendum in 2018, with the same question and answer options as the informal popular referendum held so far.

+Demographics of South Region

+White Brazilians are the majority of South Region with 72% as of 2022.
+The Brazilian states with the highest percentages of whites are the three located in the South of the country: Santa Catarina, Rio Grande do Sul and Paraná.
+These states, along with São Paulo, received an important influx of European immigrants in the period of the Great Immigration (1876–1914).